KaiyangZhao0603/Group2_Final-Project/README.md

 ｜- 75% for training (3243)

 ## Model
 we use yamnet to extract features and apply a TCN model after that.
+Here is the result we got emotionPredict2.h5

 ## Using this model
 ## Insights